-One of the most common fixes to any issue on an Android device is to first try rebooting the device.
-If the issue is because of some bug in the operating system of your Galaxy S9, restarting it can fix it since we are reloading the operating system in the memory of your device.
-Doing so can also fix problems with your device including Bluetooth issues.
+One of the most common fixes to any issue on an Android device is first to try rebooting the device.
+If the problem is because of some bug in the operating system of your Galaxy S9, restarting it can fix it since we are reloading the operating system in the memory of your device.
+Doing so can also fix problems with your device, including Bluetooth issues.

 Method 4: Wipe Cache Partition of your Android Device

-If rebooting your device didn’t fix your issue, then the issue may persist due to the cache partition and any other issues with it.
+If rebooting your device didn’t fix your issue, the issue may persist due to the cache partition and all other matters.
 So you can easily wipe your Galaxy S9’s cache partition by following the given instructions using the Android stock recovery of your Samsung Galaxy S9.

 - Turn off your Samsung Galaxy S9 and then hold down the power button, volume up button, and the Bixby Button together until you are in the Android Stock Recovery.